 A magical winter escape to South Korea is surely one of the most popular bucket list experiences for many travellers, especially in Singapore.
 Just imagine: snowy fields, chilly winter weather, and a plethora of the most amazing ski resorts where you can let loose and take a temporary breather from your daily routine.
 Ah, such bliss!

 If you’re wondering where to travel to for your ski adventure in South Korea, don’t worry, we’ve got you covered!
-Here’s a list of the six best ski resorts in South Korea for a memorable winter getaway!
+Here’s a list of the seven best ski resorts in South Korea for a memorable winter getaway!

 Also read: Winter in Korea: 9 Magical Experiences For a Snowy Getaway to Remember